amulyaprasanth/email_spam_detection_CVIP_Data_Science_Intern/README.md

+Certainly!
+Here's the README.md file in full Markdown format with the "Running Locally" section included:

 # Email Spam Detection Project

 This project uses TensorFlow to build a machine learning model for predicting whether an email is spam or not.
 The model has been deployed on the Render free tier, allowing users to classify emails as spam or not through a web interface.